ilikeorangutans/food-blog/content/posts/2020-03-07-instant-pot-creamy-tomato-soup/index.md

 I didn't have fire roasted tomatoes at hand so I substituted San Marzano tomatoes and it came out great.
 Hannah said she'd like it a little creamier, so next time I'll add more yoghurt.
 I do wonder where to get fire roasted tomatoes and how that would impact flavor.
 Maybe that could be emulated by searing some tomato paste with the onions?

+All in all this recipe is great.
+Overall prep and cooking takes 20 minutes or so.